jolpica/jolpica-f1/docs/README.md

 # jolpica-f1 Documentation

-Jolipica is an open-source API for querying Formula 1 data.
+jolpica-f1 is an open-source API for querying Formula 1 data.
 It is the successor to the Ergast F1 API, containing backwards compatible endpoints for the soon to be deprecated API.

 ---
 | Important information